amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 # Todo Template

-"todo works!" is not very useful.
+"todo works!" is not useful.
 Let's change that by adding some HTML code to represent our todo tasks.
 Go to the following file and change the HTML to:

 ```html src/app/todo/todo.component.html
 <section class="todoapp">